Automatic Search for Model Quantization

 The evaluator returns the evaluation results, which are then used to guide the search process.

-Stop Condition The stop condition evaluates the results provided by the evaluator and determines whether the search process should terminate.
-There are several criteria for stopping: - If the performance of the quantized model is within a predefined tolerance level (as specified in the configuration), the configuration is added to the list of candidate solutions. - If the number of candidates meets the desired threshold, the search loop terminates. - If the maximum number of iterations or time allocated for the search process is exceeded, the loop is also stopped.
+The stop condition evaluates the results provided by the evaluator and determines whether the search process should terminate.
+There are several criteria for stopping:- If the performance of the quantized model is within a predefined tolerance level (as specified in the configuration), the configuration is added to the list of candidate solutions.- If the number of candidates meets the desired threshold, the search loop terminates.- If the maximum number of iterations or time allocated for the search process is exceeded, the loop is also stopped.

 The stop condition ensures that the search process concludes either when a satisfactory set of configurations is found or when the time/resources allocated for the search are exhausted.